List of The Power of Five characters: Scarlett Adams

 Scarlett is the fifth of the Five and is the main protagonist in the fourth book Necropolis.
 She had a close friend named Aidan (in the books it never claimed to be her boyfriend).
-Scarlett was found at an orphanage in Indonesia and was adopted by English parents namely Vanessa Adams, who ran a holiday company that put together packages in China and Far East and Paul Adams, who specialised in international business law.
+Scarlett was found at an orphanage in Indonesia and was adopted by English parents named Paul and Vanessa Adams, who were respectively, an international business law specialist and the head of a holiday company that put together packages in China and the Far East.
 Her mother is described as tall, blonde and elegant while her father is described as having the looks of a lawyer with greying hair, a round face and glasses.
 They lived together as a family in Dulwich, near London.
 She bears a strong resemblance, and is described by some, as Lin Mo, the Chinese goddess of the sea.
 Scarlett's father Paul works for the Nightrise Corporation, at the end of Nightrise she leaves on a flight to Hong Kong.

 Scarlett's power is controlling the weather.
 Scarlett's power was at first thought to be predicting the weather but is proven that she could also control it when she summons a dragon typhoon to escape after she gets captured.
 This is also noted in Nightrise as Scar summons a rainstorm to mask Inti's arrival.
 Scarlett is described as being of average height, slim, and being Asian/Eurasian.
 She also has long black hair, strange bright green eyes and has the soft brown skin of a girl born in Asia.
 She is also said to have a dazzling smile, that has gotten her out of trouble on many occasions.
 Matt also claims that she is very good-looking.

 While her parents are out working, Scarlett is taken care of by a Scottish woman, Mrs Christina Murdoch.
 She is short, dark-haired and seemed to have no sense of humour at all.
 Scarlett and Mrs Murdoch had agreed silently that they were never going to be friends although they got on well enough.

 Scarlett is known to act before she thinks, like when she pushed a teacher (who couldn't swim) fully clothed into the school's swimming pool and almost got killed by a speeding truck only to be saved by one of Lohan's associates.
 Scarlett is shown as brave throughout Necropolis and Oblivion.

-Her past life is name was also Scarlett, but often called Scar.
+Her past life is name was also Scarlett, but often called "Scar".

 At the end of Necropolis, Scarlett is shot in the head by a Nightrise agent.
-She is then paired with Richard Cole when they went through the door in Tai Shan Temple, and arrives in Egypt 10 years later.
+She is then paired with Richard Cole when they went through the door in Tai Shan Temple, and arrives in Egypt ten years later.
 She is immediately operated upon and soon after, recovered from the bullet wound.
 Then they went to Dubai with Richard and reached Oblivion via an aeroplane.

 She can communicate with the others while she's asleep, in the dreamworld.